spulido99/SSA/README.md

 Lighweigth framework for Small Subnetwork Analysis (SSA)

 ![alt tag](https://raw.githubusercontent.com/spulido99/SSA/develop/docs/ssa-me_logo.png)
+Detection of cancer driver genes using mutual exclusivity by small subnetwork analysis
 ## How to run SSA-ME

 * Download and extract the software from [this link](http://bioinformatics.intec.ugent.be/ssame/SSA.jar)